+Where it is for the protection of the environment, conservation or promotion of biological diversity through -

+- (i) the provision, conservation, restoration or enhancement of a natural habitat; or - (ii) the maintenance or recovery of a species in its natural habitat, on land or in water situated in the vicinity of a landfill site.

-blod liversity Where it is for the protection of the environment, conservation or promotion of biological diversity through - 'Biological Diversity' is defined as 'the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within (i) the provision, conservation, restoration or enhancement of a natural habitat; or the maintenance or recovery of a species in its natural habitat, on land or in water situated in the vicinity of a species, between species and of ecosystems'.
+'Biological Diversity' is defined as 'the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems'.

 LCF monies can be used for the maintenance or recovery of a species in its natural habitat, or the provision, conservation, restoration or enhancement of a natural habitat.
 This means that a species should be protected in a habitat in which it would naturally occur.
 Programmes to re-introduce species or recreate habitats are acceptable.

-The focus of the project must be to undertake physical works that lead to the provision, conservation, restoration or enhancement of a natural habitat or the maintenance or landfill site. recovery of a species in its natural habitat.
+The focus of the project must be to undertake physical works that lead to the provision, conservation, restoration or enhancement of a natural habitat or the maintenance or recovery of a species in its natural habitat.

 ENTRUST will review projects prior to approval to ensure that each proposal has acceptable LCF costs for the proposed LCF activity.
-Acceptable costs are those costs that are necessary
+Acceptable costs are those costs that are necessary for the project to go ahead at the site and which directly lead to physical improvements for biodiversity at an identified location.

-Object DA: Conservation of